kion/mbgen/README.md

 * Built-in search engine
 * Archive generation
 * Thumbnail generation
+* Watch & Hot Reload mode to preview changes in browser in real-time
 * Simple and intuitive to use image and video embedding
 * Customizable configuration (pagination, thumbnails, etc.)